 1. According to Neil Gaiman, what was the purpose of Fahrenheit 451?
 2. Fahrenheit 451 is commonly placed in the "speculative fiction" genre.
 In your own words, what is speculative fiction?
 3. Neil Gaiman refers to three phrases that "make possible writing about the world of not-yet."
 Which phrase best describes Fahrenheit 451 ?
-4. "In America in 1953, the comparatively recent medium of radio was already severely on the wane-its reign has lasted about thirty years, but now the exciting new medium of television has come into ascendancy" What does this quote, found on lines 33-35, tell you about the views of television and radio at the time period?
+4. "In America in 1953, the comparatively recent medium of radio was already severely on the wane-its reign has lasted about thirty years, but now the exciting new medium of television has come into ascendancy' What does this quote, found on lines 33-35, tell you about the views of television and radio at the time period?

-Maranatha Christian Academy Summer Reading 2024 (entering grade 10)
+Maranatha Christian Academy Summer Reading 2025 (entering grade 10)

-5. Refer to lines 35-40 to briefly describe what was going on in the world when Fahrenheit 451 was written and what lead Ray Bradbury to write Fahrenheit 451 .
+5. what lead Ray Bradbury to write Fahrenheit 451.
 6. What does Neil Gaiman say young readers will have to do when reading the book today?
 7. According to Neil Gaiman, why do we need books?
-8. What line from the article makes everything Neil Gaiman is saying (his knowledge about Ray Bradbury and Fahrenheit 451) more credible and believable?
+8. What line from the article makes everything Neil Gaiman is saying (his knowledge about Ray Bradbury and Fahrenheit 451 ) more credible and believable?
 9. Pick one of the quotes below and describe what the quote means to you and whether you agree or disagree with it. a.
 "Fiction is a lie that tells us true things." - Line 71 b. "we should not judge our books by their coverssome books exist between covers that are perfectly people-shaped." -Lines 74-75 htt llowing is a website that lists the inventions that Ray Bradbury predicted in Fahrenheit 451 .
 Go to p://www.technovelgy.com/ct/AuthorSpecAlphaList.asp?BkNum=112 to see comparisons of his predicted ventions" to real inventions today.
-Als so, on the next page is an infographic listing even more of his "inventions."
+Also, on the next page is an infographic listing even more of his "inventions."